Our Pledge Regarding Protected Health Information:

 - Give you this notice of our legal duties and privacy practices with respect to PHI about you;

-- Make good faith efforts to obtain written acknowledgement of receipt of this Notice from you; maintain records of the signed receipts, and document the failure to obtain a receipt.
+- Make good faith efforts to obtain written acknowledgment of receipt of this Notice from you; maintain records of the signed receipts, and document the failure to obtain a receipt.

 - Follow the terms of the Notice that is currently in effect;